gurpreet14/opencsv_junit/README.md

 Original tests of this application can be found in the first commit.
 This application was originally build by the owner using maven, hence it also contains a pom.xml file.

+Monitoring tools:

+Output of the monitoring tools is saved in the folder monitoring tools.

+There are two subfolders with suffix 7 and 16.
+7 and 16 indicate the number of csv records on which AddressExample class was run.
+Accordingly, outputs are saved in these folders.

+It can be seen that the memory used in the heap is greater when input size is greater.
+This is basically because of the increase in the function calls.

+Also, in cases where monitoring tools give the same info like jconsole and visualgc give the same number of gc collections.

+Screenshots are suffixed with the process id to show continuation within different tools.

+Thread dump is taken with jstack and is comparable with values from visualvm.

+Similarly, memory histogram is captured using jmap and visualvm.